 I did some research on the topic, and here is what I found, which is taken from reliable sources like UN reports.
 It seems that, although the United States is not affected at all, things are really bad for most of the world.
 Let’s start with this graph – where we see an ideal fair distribution of money among all people, divided into five equal groups according to their physical class.
 Now, let’s see how much each group of people has in our real world.
 Shocking, right?
 Eighty percent of the world’s population have little money.

 It is hard to even notice in the drawing.
 Whereas, I mean 2% of people … have more money than all the other people of the Earth combined.
 Let’s look at this drawing from another perspective.
 Let us take the entire population of the world – seven billion people – and reduce them to just 100.
 Here they are, the poorest people on the left, and the richest ones on the right.
-Now let’s see how the world’s wealth, amounting to $ 223 trillion, is distributed.
+Now let’s see how the world’s wealth and management of wealth, amounting to $ 223 trillion, is distributed.
 The vast majority of people have almost nothing.
 Nothing is enough to educate their children, nothing is enough to pay for basic medical treatment ….
 While for the richest 1%, they collected 43% of the wealth of our world alone.
 On the other hand, the poorest 80% of the Earth’s population – 8 people out of 10 of us – together have just 6% of the world’s wealth.

 But even this does not show the situation we have really reached.
 The 300 richest people on the planet have the same numbers as the poorest 3 billion people.
 In other words, a group of people who can board a medium-sized commercial airliner have more wealth than the people of India, China, the United States.
 We can see this difference geographically as well.
 A huge and growing gap separates a few rich countries on the one hand, and the rest of the world on the other.